KhloeLeclair/Stardew-ThemeManager/README.md

 		// your own theme data class (or use BaseThemeData). internal ThemeManager<MyThemeData> ThemeManager;

-		// I find it very useful to set up a property for
+		// I find it useful to set up a property for
-		// quick access to the current theme internal MyThemeData Theme => ThemeManager.Theme;
+		// quick access to the current theme. internal MyThemeData Theme => ThemeManager.Theme;

 		public override void Entry(IModHelper helper) {